lmiller1990/vue-testing-handbook/src/README.md

 ## Languages

-For now, the guide is in English and Japanese.
+For now, the guide is in English, Japanese and Russian.